Windows81/Roblox-Freedom-Distribution/README.md

 Command syntaxes for `studio` and `download` also exists, but haven't been adequately documented yet.

-## Protocols in Use
+## Network Ports in Use

 Anyone can host a server and must leave **two** network ports of their choice accessible.

-### RCC (UDP + TCP)
+### RCC (UDP)

-RCC is an acronym for 'Rōblox Cloud Compute', which is the server-side program we use to run the Rōblox physics engine.
+RCC is an acronym for 'Rōblox Cloud Compute', which is the `exe` program we use to run the Rōblox servers.
+It leaves one (maybe two) relevant port open.

 Host is specified by the `--rcc_host` or `-rh` option.